Azure Marketplace sizing

 - For environments in which a significant number of firewall events are anticipated, consider disabling "Out of allowed policy" events.
 This can be configured for each agent or applied to at the Base policy level.
 (Open the Computer or Policy details page and go to Firewall > Advanced).

 - Environments with large retention requirements should consider SIEM or Syslog server for log storage.
-When logs are stored in SIEM or Syslog, less storage is required in the Deep Security database.
+When logs are stored in SIEM or Syslog, less storage is required in the Deep Security database (see Forward events to an external Syslog or SIEM server).

 - Imported Deep Security software in the Deep Security Manager can affect database size.
 Always review the number of software versions you plan to keep in the database and remove unnecessary versions.